LuciBoho/machine_learning_supervisado/README.md

 Units of measurement: are all numeric and they are standarized.

 Missing data: we fill some variables with "0" and others with mean().

+# APRENDIZAJE AUTOMÁTICO: APRENDIZAJE SUPERVISADO

 ## Predicción de precios de AIRBNB (junio de 2022)